Capgemini to create 100 jobs in South Wales, backed by Welsh Government

 The 1st supplementary budget proposes a number of changes to the final budget for 2015-16, which was published in December 2014.Learn more »

 - Statistics & Research

 See the schedule for all statistics and research releases.View upcoming calendar »

 Schools information for parents/carers

-Our Education begins at home (external link) campaign aims to provide you with information on supporting your child at home.
+Our Education begins at home campaign on Facebook and Twitter provides information on supporting your child at home.
 Helping with homework, attending parents evenings and asking how they get on in school can all help with their school enjoyment.

 You can also keep up to date with key information through our Twitter channel, @DfESWales (external link).